Beacon-Heart/Heart_Beacon/README.md

-Figure 3: USPTO 13/573,002 Syntax Lexicon Library of Templates / Message Sets APPENDIX A USE CASES:
+Figure 3: USPTO 13/573,002 Syntax Lexicon Library of Templates / Message Sets

+ISO 20022 is a multi part International Standard prepared by ISO Technical Committee TC68 Financial Services.
+It describes a common platform for the development of messages in ASN.1 Abstract Syntax Notation: A single standardisation approach (methodology, process, repository) to be used by all financial standards initiatives ISO 20022: https://www.iso20022.org/about-iso-20022

+APPENDIX A USE CASES:

 1. Eco sustainable Economic Heartbeat / Programmable Economy Namespace